Sulfadimezine Latin name. I Write prescriptions. How to treat toxoplasmosis - treatment regimen

 Porphyria;

-Children under 3 years old;
+Children under 3 years of age;

 Hyperbilirubinemia in children (risk of developing bilirubin encephalopathy).